-Due to space constraints, we are only able to highlight a fraction of the vast literature linking speakers' vocal cues to the specific perceptions and inferences formed by listeners.2 Audio data conveys words-that is, textual information-but also has the unique ability to convey information that is not directly represented by the linguistic content of these words alone.
-Listeners' inferences about speaker qualities may be divided into two categories: time-invariant traits and time-varying status.
-For instance, Knox and Lucas (2021) studies speakers' projected emotion or speech tone, a time-varying characteristic.
-A large literature demonstrates that non-textual components of speech can project a facade of dominance and power, relating to inferences about time-invariant speaker traits that listeners draw (Kalkhoff et al., 2017; Carney et al., 2005; Gregory and Gallagher, 1999).
+Listeners' inferences from speech can be divided into two categories: time-invariant traits and time-varying status of the speaker.
+The former is what a listener comes to believe about the speaker as a person.
+For example, non-textual components of speech can project a facade of dominance and power (Kalkhoff et al., 2017; Carney et al., 2005; Gregory and Gallagher, 1999).
 Vocal cues can also communicate levels of intelligence to the listener.
-Qualities of speech such as rate, pitch, pronunciation and use of dysfluencies indicate to the listener whether the speaker is not only competent on the subject of the speech, but competent as an individual (Klofstad et al., 2012; Tigue et al., 2012; Surawski and Ossoff, 2006).
+Qualities of speech such as rate, pitch, pronunciation and use of disfluencies indicate to the listener whether the speaker is not only competent on the subject of the speech, but competent as an individual (Klofstad et al., 2012; Tigue et al., 2012; Surawski and Ossoff, 2006).
 Vocal characteristics are also the primary way that viewers interpret charisma of a speaker (Niebuhr et al., 2017; Novák-Tót et al., 2017).
 Qualities such as intelligence, charisma and dominance do not change and thus will stay with the listener as an important impression.
-The voice also offers unique insight into the extemporaneous parts of speech, which indicate the dynamic characteristics of the speaker.
-Perhaps the most relevant dynamic trait of a speaker is their emotion.
-Several measurable qualities of speech can be used to identify a speaker's use of emotion (Banse and Scherer, 1996; Johnstone and Scherer, 2000; Scherer, 2003; Dietrich, Hayes, et al., 2019).
-For example, tone of voice and intonation patterns can indicate which emotion a speaker is experiencing and projecting (Bänziger and Scherer, 2005).
-Qualities such as breathiness and meekness can also affect the communication of emotions (Gobl and Chasaide, 2003).
-While we note that it's difficult to disentangle effects on all of these correlated dimensions, by the same logic a single speech can affect evaluation on many aspects of perceived personality.